 Take a 1-min quiz to get a Weight Loss Plan!
 Male Female

 What are the benefits of miso soup for weight loss?
-Miso soup has made its way from the east to western countries and is praised as the perfect way to lose weight.
+Miso soup has made its way from the East to Western countries and is praised by some as a perfect meal for weight loss.
 However, is this true or is it just another fad?

 What Is Miso Soup?